AhmedRamadan2000/Excel-File-Comparator/README.md

 1. **File Upload**: Uses HTML5 File API to read Excel files
 2. **Data Processing**: SheetJS library converts Excel data to JSON format
-3. **Comparison Logic**: Compares each row in the source file against all rows in comparison files
+3. **Comparison Logic**: Compares each row in the source file against all rows in the comparison files
 4. **Results Display**: Shows statistics, matches, and unique rows in organized tables
 5. **Export**: Generates downloadable CSV or JSON files with results